$\Lambda_c \to \Lambda^*(1520)$ form factors from lattice QCD and improved analysis of the $\Lambda_b \to \Lambda^*(1520)$ and $\Lambda_b \to \Lambda_c^*(2595,2625)$ form factors: Improved determination of the Lambdab to Lambdac*(2595) and Lambdab to Lambdac*(2625) form factors

 \FloatBarrier

-Our new fits to the $\Lambda_b \to \Lambda^*(1520)$ lattice-QCD results differ from those in Ref.~\cite{Meinel:2020owd} in the following ways: (i), we perform simultaneous, fully correlated fits with a single $\chi^2$ function to all form factors; (ii), we enforce the seven constraints at $q^2_{\rm max}$ [Eqs.(\ref{eq:J32qsqrmaxconstraintfirst}-\ref{eq:J32qsqrmaxconstraintlast})] by adding a term of the form (\ref{eq:chisqrextraterm}) to the $\chi^2$ function, and we eliminate redundant parameters after the fit using Eqs.~(\ref{eq:a0fstart})-(\ref{eq:a0fend}); and (iii), we include pole factors in the parametrizations, which now read
+In the case of $\Lambda_b \to \Lambda_c^*$, the updates to the fits are the following: (i), we perform simultaneous, fully correlated fits with a single $\chi^2$ function to all form factors for both final states; (ii), we enforce the constraints at $q^2_{\rm max}$ [Eqs.~(\ref{eq:J12qsqrmaxconstraintfirst}) and (\ref{eq:J12qsqrmaxconstraintlast}) for the $ \Lambda_c^*(2595)$ final state and Eqs.~(\ref{eq:J32qsqrmaxconstraintfirst}-\ref{eq:J32qsqrmaxconstraintlast}) for the $\Lambda_c^*(2625)$ final state] by eliminating redundant parameters before the fit.
+The fit functions thus still have the same form as in Eqs.~(67) and (70) of Ref.~\cite{Meinel:2021rbm} (the poles in $q^2$ caused by $B_c$ bound states are very far away from the physical region, and we do not include them in our form-factor parametrizations.)
+In the limit of zero lattice spacing and physical pion mass, these functions reduce to

-The factors $L_n^f$ and $L_{n,{\rm HO}}^f$ describe the lattice-spacing and pion-mass dependence and are identical to Ref.~\cite{Meinel:2020owd}; in the physical limit, $L_n^f=L_{n,{\rm HO}}^f=1$.
-The pole masses used are given in Table \ref{tab:polemassesLbLstar}.
-We find that including the pole factors in the fits has negligible impact on the values of the form factors in the kinematic region $1\leq w\leq 1.05$, but there is no harm in doing so and it could potentially slightly improve the description farther away from this region.

-The parameters obtained from both the nominal and higher-order fits are listed in Table \ref{tab:LbLStarFFparams}, and the covariance matrices are provided as supplemental files.
-Plots of the fits are shown in Figs.~\ref{fig:LbLstarVA} and \ref{fig:LbLstarT}.
-We see that the uncertainties of some of the form factors are reduced noticably compared to Ref.~\cite{Meinel:2020owd} as a result of the additional constraints at $q^2_{\rm max}$.